-AIPL seeks to optimise its business performance subject to remaining within risk appetite and meeting the expectations of stakeholders.
-This is achieved by embedding rigorous and consistent risk and oversight management within the business.
+AIPL is following a wind-down process and aims to remain within risk appetite and meet the expectations of stakeholders.
+This is achieved by following rigorous and consistent risk and oversight management within the business.

-The Board meets at least five times per annum and is responsible for identifying, measuring, managing, monitoring, and reporting on AIPL's full spectrum of current and future risks facing the business whilst achieving its strategic objectives.
+The Board is responsible for identifying, measuring, managing, monitoring, and reporting on AIPL's full spectrum of current and future risks facing the business whilst achieving its strategic objectives.
 The Board is responsible for the identification, measurement, management, monitoring and reporting of key, material, proximate and emerging risks which it does at least annually.